4 HORSES ESMT

 My name is Michaela (Kyla for short), and I'm a fully insured and qualified Equine Massage Therapist covering Derbyshire, Staffordshire, Leicestershire and Nottinghamshire - Although I will travel the whole of the UK if you need me.

-I specialise in Sports Massage Therapy, Trigger Point Therapy, Myofacial Release, Cupping, Energy Healing, Craniosacral therapy, Relaxation, Rehabilitation & Iridology.
+I specialise in Sports Massage Therapy, Iridology, Trigger Point Therapy, Myofacial Release, Cupping, Energy Healing, Craniosacral therapy, Reiki, Relaxation & Rehabilitation, and natural horsemanship work.

 Who I am...
 What I do...

 From an early age, I've always had a natural ability to understand horses, in more ways than one.

 After spending 20 dedicated (and very stressful) years in the wedding industry I decided to follow my heart and true passion, by working with horses.
 I've always had a talent for helping people, so it made sense to help horses instead.

 I trained and studied more than I ever had before, and qualified with distinctions in massage therapy, which gave me the title ESMT.

 That was my turning point in life, and I soon got the bug for finding new ways to help heal horses.
 Every few months I study something new, and I will continue to study new methods for as long as I can.

 I've used natural horsemanship techniques and training for around 20 years now, but I like to think I have an open mind to many things from old school ways, to new age training.
 Which is why so many people appreciate what I do, because no box fits all!
 I work to your needs and most importantly your horses needs, to find the best path most suited to you both as a team.